A suite of MRes courses has been developed concurrently by six subject areas:

 In addition to the above modules, MRes students will complete the following:

-Examples of recent dissertation topics from our established MSc programme include:
+Examples of recent dissertation topics from our established MSc course include:

 - Explaining Crime through Narrative